AI in Marketing: Tools, Strategies & Best Practices 2026

 The EU AI Act 2026

-The EU AI Act has been in force since February 2025 and has a direct impact on marketing AI:
+The EU AI Act has been in force since February 2025 and has direct effects on marketing AI:

-- High-risk AI(e.g., scoring for credit decisions) requires certification.
+- High-risk AI (e.g. scoring for credit decisions) needs certification

 Ethical principles for AI in marketing